Unravelling the formation of the first supermassive black holes with the SKA pulsar timing array: Introduction

-The origin and growth mechanisms of these massive black holes vary from being remnants of Pop III stars \citep{Madau_2001}, primordial black holes from the early Universe \citep{carr1974}, or direct collapse from gas clouds \citep{bromm2003, bonoli2014}.
-In addition to the black hole mass, two key physical parameters that determine the seeding and growth mechanisms are the luminosity of the black hole (typically expressed in Eddington units, $\eta_{\rm Edd}$) and the radiative efficiency $\epsilon$ of accretion of gas onto the black hole, which is believed to power nuclear activity and is related \citep{pacucci2022} to the active lifetime, $t_{\rm QSO}$ of observed quasars.
 In the hierarchical structure formation scenario, galaxy mergers are expected to be frequent at $z \gtrsim 6$, leading to the inevitable formation of binary supermassive black holes (SMBHs).
 There is, however, considerable uncertainty in our understanding of the evolution of such systems \citep[e.g.,][]{begelman1980, armitage2002, milosavljevic2003, kulkarni2012}, especially their lifetimes and coalescence timescales.
 The latter of these is important in view of observational signatures such as gravitational wave emission which is expected to accompany the final stages of coalescence \citep{peters1964, loeb2010}.

 Pulsar timing arrays aim to detect a gravitational wave background at low frequencies by monitoring the spatially correlated fluctuations induced by the waves on the times of arrival (ToA) of radio pulses from millisecond pulsars.
-A key astrophysical source of such a stochastic background is that generated by a cosmic population of supermassive black hole binaries \citep[e.g.,][]{sesana2004, burke2019, maiorano2021, rajagopal1995, feng2020}, which emit gravitational waves with frequencies of the order of a few nHz once the separation reaches sub-pc scales.\footnote{More exotic sources include cosmic strings \citep{siemens2007, blanco2018, damour2001}, phase transitions \citep{caprini2010,kobakhidze2017} or a primordial GW background in the early Universe \citep{Grishchuk_2005, lasky2016}.}
+A key astrophysical source of such a stochastic background is that generated by a cosmic population of SMBH binaries \citep[e.g.,][]{sesana2004, burke2019, maiorano2021, rajagopal1995, rosaldo2016, wen2011, bonetti2018, feng2020}, which emit gravitational waves with frequencies of the order of a few nHz once the separation reaches sub-pc scales.\footnote{More exotic sources include cosmic strings \citep{siemens2007, blanco2018, damour2001}, phase transitions \citep{caprini2010,kobakhidze2017} or a primordial GW background in the early Universe \citep{Grishchuk_2005, lasky2016}.}